mspencedm/Software-Dev-DnD/Arventia/Groups/Order of Lunar Ascendancy/Order Of Lunar Ascendancy.md

 Liora "Shadowpelt" Miren

 Role: Second-in-Command
-Werebeast Form: Werepanther
+Werebeast Form: Lion
 Description: Liora is a stealthy and cunning woman with dark skin and keen green eyes.
-As a werepanther, she moves silently through the night, making her an expert in reconnaissance and covert operations.
+As a werelion, she moves silently through the night, making her an expert in reconnaissance and covert operations.

 Thorn "Stonehide" Drevon - has had dream with blue dragon